Special Education Resident Teacher Program

 What makes this program unique?

-- The appointment of the Resident Teachers as Graduate Teaching Assistants, therefore providing them with a tuition waiver or scholarship for most of the master's program.
+- The appointment of the Resident Teachers as Graduate Teaching Assistants, therefore providing them with a scholarship for some of the master's program.

 - The three layered mentorship: building level mentors, UND mentor and UND academic advisor.